srhkansal/ml-notes/115-backpropagation.md

 **Backpropagation:**
-Algorithm to train nureal network
+Algorithm to train nureal network by finding the best values for weights and biases